elliot79313/Oauth/README.md

 OauthAPI
 =====

-Oauth 2.0 for Java  in Google App Engine
+Oauth 2.0 for Java on Google App Engine

 //How to use